anatosun/TunesCloud/README.md

 # iTunes Playlist exporter to Nextcloud / Owncloud Music app

 The Music app for Nextcloud / Owncloud does not come with a playlist importation tool.
-This little XSLT transformation takes the 'iTunes Music Library' file and generates SQL queries for your MYSQL database.
+This little XSLT transformation takes the 'iTunes Music Library' XML file and generates SQL queries for your MYSQL database.

 ## Getting Started